Service User Confidentiality Policy

 11. Sharing Information with External Third Parties

 11.2.
-If DCI is requested to write a service report, where possible this will be shown to the service user for comment prior to it being sent.
+If DoulaCare is requested to write a service report, where possible this will be shown to the service user for comment prior to it being sent.

 11.3.
 Care must be taken in relation to specific modes of communication to ensure confidential information is not unintentionally incorrectly shared.
 Always ensure that consent covers the type of communication by which it is intended to share information: